Spiritual Black Dimensions: Reception

 Steve Huey of AllMusic stated that "Dimmu Borgir's arrangements continue to increase in complexity and sophistication on Spiritual Black Dimensions, improving on its predecessors and illustrating the band's musical progression".
-In Slayer no. 13, Jon 'Metalion' Kristiansen called Spiritual Black Dimensions "a fine case of melodic, over-produced, symphonic metal.
+Rock Hard praised the "ingenious thrash riffs, heavy metal power, top-notch solos, first-class melodies, a goosebump-inducing atmosphere, aggression, and melancholy" and scoffed at the " die-hard black metal fans who see only blatant profiteering and a betrayal of the scene's lofty ideals behind such a professionally produced record as Spiritual Black Dimensions."
+In fact, in Slayer no. 13, Jon 'Metalion' Kristiansen called Spiritual Black Dimensions "a fine case of melodic, over-produced, symphonic metal.
 If you like this melodic style I can't really think of anyone doing it better […].
-No, I wouldn't call this black metal.
-Read the interview with Funeral Mist for the right definition of black metal".
+No, I wouldn't call this black metal."
+Chronicles of Chaos reviewer agrees with the aformentioned and stated that "if Dimmu Borgir were hoping to make one of the greatest black metal albums of all time, then I think they have fallen far short of the mark.
+However, if their aim was to make a complex, mature, but also quite heavy record, then they have succeeded, and in an area where many bands fail miserably."
+In his review, Canadian journalist Martin Popoff complained about the production which "softened the edge" of the sound and judged the album "highly creative within the band's conservative self-set boundaries, but not as truly arresting as mad scientists Opeth and too creamy smooth."